nict-wisdom/rannc/documents/tutorial.rst

 4. Launch
 ---------

-A program using RaNNC requires to be launched by ``mpirun``.
+A program using RaNNC must be launched using ``mpirun``.
-You can launch the above example script by:
+You can launch the above example script by

 .. code-block:: bash